-On one nameless morning amidst the coastless sea, the dawn light pierced a wave like a prism and cast down such a laserlight concentration of light onto a single solid speck in such a way that it provoked a great reaction.
-The speck, thus infused, could not contain its new energy and it cleaved apart.
-But this reaction was of a different kind than any that had preceded it: rather than split the large solid into smaller solids, this reaction separated the physical from the aphysical, the matter from the antimatter, the large solid from the corresponding otherness.
+On one nameless morning amidst the coastless sea, the dawn light pierced a wave like a prism and cast down a laserlight concentration of energy onto a single solid speck in such a way that provoked a great reaction.
+The speck, thus infused, could not contain its new energy and cleaved apart.
+But this reaction was different than those collisions that splintered solids apart.
+This reaction caused the physical to separate from the aphysical, and the result was one large solid with a complementary, corresponding otherness.
 Thus, the speck was infused with Life-state, and an equal-and-opposite God-state manifested alongside.
 In this instant, the duel phenomena of Life and God came about.

-What is Life, then?
-It is the occupancy of the physical space that is countered by the naked formless presence.
-It is the chemical reaction that begins with a speck and a spark and ends with a death.
+Life and God are a relationship of reciprocity between the opaque and the transparent, the formed and the formless, the one and the many.
+It is the occupancy of the physical space that is countered by the naked formless Presence known as God.
+Life is the chemical reaction that begins with a speck and a spark and ends with a death.
 It is the conversion of light energy into a flameless fire that burns within a physical host.
-It is the energy that animates and burns within one, unless or until it passes on to another before the fuel of the first is depleted.
+It is the energy that animates and burns within corporeal boundaries unless or until it passes on to another before the fuel of the former is depleted.

-The trick of life then, is that it can convey its own spark onto other speck, as to prolong the reaction.
-The fuse of each living this varies but the underlying fact is no different for a fruit fly or a flamingo- pass the spark of end the line.
-Light is the source- Life is the prism that reflects it for a little while.
+The trick of life then, is that it can convey its own spark onto other speck so as to prolong the reaction.
+The fuse of each living thing varies, but the underlying fact is no different for a fruit fly or a flamingo- pass the spark or end the line.
+Light is the source and Life is the greenhouse that contains it for a little while.

-Upon dying, a speck would remain solid, and would float to the sea’s core.
-The wisp of God that corresponded to it would dissolve into the air and be gone.
+Upon its death, a speck remained solid, and would float or sink away.
+The wisp of God that corresponded to that life would dissolve into space and be gone.
 In time, the husks of the dead specks built up above the sea-level and formed what we now know of as land.
-Yes, many specks some blinked out before they could perpetuate themselves, but more lived than died and the increasing life force became ever more complex and vast.
+Yes, many specks blinked out before they could perpetuate themselves, but more lived than died and the increasing life force became ever more complex and vast.

 And, right now, you and I, who are we?
-We are that uninterrupted flame of all the fires that ever burned before us, and our spirit is in constant communion with all the god forces of all the other Lives sharing time, right now, on this earth.
+We are that uninterrupted flame of all the fires that ever burned before us, and our corresponding spirit energy is coalesced into the atmosphere that surrounds us in constant communion with all the God forces of all the other Lives sharing time, right now, on this earth.